Buying vs. Owning vs. Selling: The Three Cost Stages Many Buyers Mix Together

 Routine maintenance may include filters, gutters, caulking, servicing mechanical systems, landscaping, drainage monitoring, pest prevention, smoke detector replacement, and general wear-and-tear items.
 Larger replacements may involve roofing, heating and cooling systems, water heaters, windows, driveways, decks, siding, appliances, plumbing, or electrical components.

 A maintenance reserve is not a luxury.
 It is a recognition that homes age.
 Without a reserve, ordinary property aging can feel like repeated emergencies.
+Articles on maintenance and replacement cycles and maintenance emergency funds can help owners plan for these costs.

 6. Renovations blur the line between ownership cost and lifestyle choice